friemen/zackzack/README.md

 Actions (the stuff that happens for example upon button clicks) are triggered by :action events and should ideally be pure functions of the form [state event -> state].
 If they communicate with a server or another component they would either use their own or a foreign components channel, respectively.
-In case of accessing channels action functions are no longer pure, so should be named with a ! suffix.
+In case of accessing channels action functions are no longer pure, so should be named with a trailing !.

 After processing of an :update or :action event a rules function [state -> state] is called that ensures that invariants are